 As per the reports, we can expect video streaming accounting for 82% of all the Internet traffic and hit 4.8 zettabytes by 2020.

 Consumers’ reach to digital media options has increased significantly.
 They get what they want.
-However, the complexity of those options and the effort required to ensure smooth and efficient entertainment experience keep frustrating consumers.
+However, the complexity of those options and the effort required to ensure a smooth and efficient entertainment experience keep frustrating consumers.

 Here, the use of blockchain technology for developing media streaming solutions can cause a radical paradigm shift in the industry.
 Introducing Blockchain, a type of feature-rich distributed ledger technology can create immense possibilities for all the stakeholders.

-We know giants like Amazon Web Services, Google Cloud, and Microsoft shares the majority of efforts in the video computing, storage, encoding, networking and streaming categories.
+We know giants like Amazon Web Services, Google Cloud, and Microsoft shares the majority of efforts in the video computing, storage, encoding, networking, and streaming categories.
 For instance, AWS generates a huge portion of Amazon’s profits — some $10 billion-plus in annual revenue.
 Also, it facilitates data management for megacorporations like Netflix and Comcast, by enabling them to rent space on its servers.

 At Oodles, our team of blockchain experts predicts that the Blockchain is ready to cause the paradigm shift of current video streaming technology and services.
 Instead of taking a look from the technical perspective, we will see how Blockchain impacts the video streaming domain entirely.
 Blockchain, a type of distributed ledger technology, when used as an underlying infrastructure, can enable the direct participation of network stakeholders like content creators, infrastructure providers, and consumers.
 Contrary to the approach of a centrally controlled service provided by an established market player, it enables anyone to become a broadcaster.
 Not only this, but it also enables them to run a streaming server, provide a transcoder, or facilitate data storage or network bandwidth sharing.